Why Shanghai's new Nasdaq-style tech board may be a game changer

-HONG KONG (REUTERS) - The detailed rules for a Nasdaq-style start-up board in Shanghai have fuelled hopes among early-stage companies the new regime could bring about positive changes in China's stance towards raising equity that investors have been seeking.
+HONG KONG • The detailed rules for a Nasdaq-style start-up board in Shanghai have fuelled hopes among early-stage companies that the new regime could bring about positive changes in China's stance towards raising equity that investors have been seeking.

 WHY DOES THIS MATTER?

-The biggest problem for companies hoping to tap China's existing equity capital markets is that listings are entirely overseen by regulators who have often halted the process for public listings for months on end during times of market weakness that have produced a backlog of 18 months at times.
+The biggest problem for companies hoping to tap China's existing equity capital markets is that public listings are entirely overseen by regulators who have often halted the process for months on end during times of market weakness and produced a backlog of 18 months at times.

-China's rules, like those of many emerging markets, also require IPO candidates to be profitable - something many capital-seeking start-ups have not yet managed.
+China's rules, like those of many emerging markets, also require initial public offering (IPO) candidates to be profitable - something many capital-seeking start-ups have not yet managed.

 Both concerns will be addressed by the new "technology innovation board" with a registration-based system limiting official powers to control the timing of listings, and new rules that allow some "pre-profit" companies to go public.